JX-007/FED_S10267593_Tee-Jia-Xuan_Assg1_website/README.md

 - Footer - Rather than including their social links right at the navgation bar as in the actual website, I think it would've been more tasteful to leave it in the footer.
 Hence why I reogranised their footer.

+Future Features
+- A more organised contact us page

 Testing Process:
 Log In form:
 Go to the "Log In" page